venu-42/iraitech-assesment/README.md

 2. User cannot access profile page if he is not logged in
 3. User automatically gets redirected to profile page once loggedin or signed up

-Note: config.env file is attached in the server folder so that you can directly run application😊
+Note: config.env file is attached in the server folder so that you can directly run application